jiayuzzzz/jiayuzzzz.github.io/index.md

 ### If I introduce myself
-I am boring but a good person.
+I am bored but a good person.
 A party is not as good as my switch 🎮 but a travel is better than the Animal Crossing!!!

 ### Here we go 💻